 Below we list the best secured cards on the market.
 We’re especially partial to cards that allow you to “graduate” — meaning either returning your security deposit after a certain period of on-time payments and letting you use the card unsecured, or offering you an upgraded, unsecured card while also returning your deposit.
 We also tend to favor major banks, because when you’re building credit it is to your advantage to build a relationship with a bank that offers unsecured credit cards you might want in the future.

 - Discover It Secured Card – Deposit anywhere from $200 to $2500 and get a credit line of equal size.
-Also offers a modest cash back reward program of a 1% rebate on most purchases, and 2% on restaurant and gas purchases (on up $1000 in such purchases per calendar quarter).
-A good payment history can help in building credit, and “Using credit responsibly across all of your credit cards and loans, including Discover and others, may qualify you to get your security deposit back.”
+Offers a modest cash back reward program: a 1% rebate on most purchases, and 2% on restaurant and gas purchases (on up to $1000 in such purchases per calendar quarter).
+A good payment history can help in building credit, and “After 7 months, we begin automatic monthly account reviews to see if you qualify to convert to a standard, ‘unsecured’ card and get your deposit back.”
 No annual fee.
-Interest rate of 24.49%.

 - Capital One Secured MasterCard – Get a credit line of $200 to start, after you deposit $200 (in some cases you may be able to deposit a little less).
 If you make your first 5 payments on time, Capital One might increase your credit line without a further deposit.
+“With responsible card use, you could earn back your deposit and upgrade to a standard, unsecured Platinum card.”
 No annual fee.
-Interest rate: 24.99%.

-- U.S. Bank Secured Visa – Your security deposit is put into a U.S. Bank savings deposit with this secured card, so you do earn a very little bit of interest.
-Has an annual fee of $29 (not part of the security deposit).
-Interest rate: 20.49%.
+- U.S. Bank Secured Visa – Your security deposit is put into a U.S. Bank savings account with this secured card, so you do earn a very little bit of interest.
+No annual fee.
+It is unclear how often U.S. Bank might consider this card for “graduation” to unsecured.